 Safe multi-use trails requires everyone's cooperation.
 Each trail user is asked to exercise common courtesy.
-BICYCLES YIELD to horses and hikers.
+BICYCLISTS YIELD to horses and hikers.
 HIKERS YIELD to horses.
 Stay to the right of the trail except when passing.
 NO MOTORIZED VEHICLES are permitted on multi-use trails, wheelchairs excepted.

 Violations of any of the following may result in citation.